notorious-d-e-v/payai-solana-smart-contracts/README.md

-README for the PayAI smart contract.

-The smart contract facilitates payment between buyers and sellers.
-The contract is built using the Anchor framework and is deployed on the Solana blockchain.

-Features:
-* Payment escrow
-* Payment release
-* Payment refund
-* Admin management

-Known limitations:
-* The same contract cannot be created more than once, meaning a buyer cannot create a contract for the same seller with the same CID and the same payment amount more than once.

-Please create the README below.

 # PayAI Smart Contract

 The PayAI smart contract facilitates payment between buyers and sellers.
 The contract is built using the Anchor framework and is deployed on the Solana blockchain.